buihdk/chatgpt-cli-chatbot/README.md

-# ChatGPT CLI
+# ChatGPT CLI Chatbot
-A demo on how a CLI chatbot can be built with Node.js and OpenAI [chat completion](https://platform.openai.com/docs/guides/chat) feature.
+A demo on how a simple CLI chatbot can be built with Node.js and OpenAI [chat completion](https://platform.openai.com/docs/guides/chat) feature.
 You will need an account with
 OpenAI (which is free) to interact with the chatbot.

 - Start by cloning the project `git clone git@github.com:buihdk/chatgpt-cli-chatbot.git`